vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 Currently we have:

-- the Vector repo (with the Github Actions based CI flow)
+- the Vector repo (with the GitHub Actions based CI flow)
 - the test harness (also integrated with CI, but this is it's own thing)

 We don't necessarily have to choose one of those places: we can add a new